-Although most plants follow the scientific Latin nomenclature, many countries have developed their own names for different flower species.
+Although most plants follow the scientific Latin nomenclature, many countries have developed their names for different flower species.

 The scientific name for the tomato plant, Lycopersicon, comes from Greece.
 Lykos means wolf, and persikon means peach, translating to wolf-peach.
 The tomato plant was thought to be poisonous, only being grown for its look; therefore, the plant was to be avoided, hence wolf-peach’s warning name.

 Another country that has provided many plant names is China.
-The Chinese name for tea is tcha, very similar to char, known worldwide as tea.
+The Chinese word for tea is tcha, very similar to char, known worldwide as tea.
 In Latin, the plant species is known as Thea sinensis, meaning tea from China.

 During the Middle Ages, religious beliefs and superstition were popular, which impacted the naming of plants and flowers.
-A theory called the Doctrine of Signs explained that God put his mark on different plants as a signature of their medicinal properties.
+A theory called the Doctrine of Signs explained that God put his mark on different plants as a sign of their medicinal properties.

 The Latin scientific names also include colors to identify them.
 Alba is Latin for white, and many white plants use this to identify them.
 Silene alba, the white champion, has white petals.

 Black is also used in scientific names for plants and flowers.
-Nigrum is Latin and melano is Greek for black, with the scientific name of blackcurrant being Ribes nigrum.
-Ebony can be found in scientific plant names as Melanoxylon, and red is either ruber or roseus.
+Nigrum is Latin, and melano is Greek for black, with the scientific name of blackcurrant being Ribes nigrum.
+Ebony can be found in scientific plant names such as Melanoxylon, and red is either ruber or roseus.
 Green is represented by chloro, virdis, or virens.